-- Removal from class (reflection room) - Removal of student's items, where they may cause danger to themselves or others (parents are informed) - Reflection time in the R and R zone where educational consequence work is completed by the student. - Reparation students required to repair damage to the school building or property. - Suspension this is a last resort when all other responses have failed or the actions of the student is deemed serious enough by the SLT.
+- Removal of student's items, where they may cause danger to themselves or others (parents are informed) Reflection time in the R and R zone where educational consequence work is completed by the student. - Reparation students required to repair damage to the school building or property. - Suspension this is a last resort when all other responses have failed or the actions of the student is deemed serious enough by the SLT.